Surrogate Modeling for Explainable Predictive Time Series Corrections: Introduction

-The present work extends the BAPC method to time series modeling, where an interpretable time series model is combined with a correcting high performing machine learning model.
+The present work extends the BAPC method to time series modeling, where an interpretable time series model is combined with a correcting highly accurate machine learning model.
 The latter is explained inside a suitably chosen time window that assumes the role of the neighborhood.
-Instead of intervals or ball-shaped regions in $\bbbr^d$, numbers of dimensions dating back in time from the current moment are considered, here (cf. 'window-length' in \cite{windowshap}).
+Instead of intervals or ball-shaped regions in $\bbbr^d$, we consider temporal neighborhoods defined by a fixed number of past time steps, analogous to the window-length parameter in \cite{windowshap}.

-Our main contribution consists in introducing the BAPC-approach \cite{sobieczky,sobieczky_old} to time series data.
-This refers to an additive {\em hybrid} model $t\mapsto \widehat{y}(t)$ consisting of an interpretable base model $f_\theta(t)$, explaining the bulk of the phenomenology of the series by interpretable fitted parameters, and an {\em AI-correction} $\widehat{\varepsilon}(t)$, i.e., a machine learning model, predicting the residual error of the base model, however needing {\em interpretation}.
-This is delivered in the form of a local surrogate $\Delta f_r=f_{\theta_0}-f_{\theta_r}$ given by the change $\Delta \theta_r =\theta_0 - \theta_r$ of the base-model's parameters necessary to {\em locally} produce the observed correction within the fidelity-bounds without the help of the machine learning model. {\em Locally} means on a sub-window of size $r$.
+Our main contribution consists in introducing the BAPC-approach to time series data.
+This refers to an additive {\em hybrid} model $\widehat{y}(t) = f_\theta(t) + \widehat{\varepsilon}(t)$ consisting of an interpretable base model $f_\theta(t)$, explaining the bulk of the phenomenology of the series by interpretable fitted parameters, and an {\em AI-correction} $\widehat{\varepsilon}(t)$, i.e., a machine learning model, predicting the residual error of the base model, however needing {\em interpretation}.
+This is delivered in the form of a local surrogate $\Delta f_r=f_{\theta_0}-f_{\theta_r}$ given by the change $\Delta \theta_r =\theta_0 - \theta_r$ of the base model's parameters necessary to {\em locally} produce the observed correction within the fidelity-bounds. {\em Locally} means on a sub-window of size $r$, where $\Delta \theta_r =\theta_0 - \theta_r$ points into the direction where the correction acts.

 We organize this paper as follows: In Section 2 theoretical setup for the concepts of BAPC for time series (SBAPC) is laid out.
 In Section 3 the connection between a physical and a time series model for discrete time is presented.
 Section 4 contains the description of another established concept from XAI (the integrated gradient method), and Section 5 contains the experiments - both, on artificial and real data.